-I’m a Persian London-based freelance director who began his career directing shows at MTV in the early 2000s.
+I’m a Bahraini born, London-based freelance director who began his career directing shows at MTV in the early 2000s.

 In 2004 I moved over to music videos and commercials, directing videos for artists including Arctic Monkeys – “I Bet You Look Good On The Dancefloor” and “Brianstorm”, the latter of which being entered in 2018 into the BFI’s Film Archive as one of the most significant British music videos of all time.